sockets

 • adding and removing customer profiles from a database when they install/uninstall your app.

-Shopify webhooks let companies know about activities within their Shopify stores.
+Shopify webhooks let companies know about activities in their Shopify stores.
 Popular subscriptions cover updates in customer profiles, payment methods, carts, product listings, order placement and fulfillment, inventory levels, and more.
 There are mandatory webhooks to alert businesses whenever somebody wants to view or delete customer data or shop information.

-Stripe and Paypal webhooks for payment tracking
+Stripe and PayPal webhooks for payment tracking

-Payment gateways offer webhooks to notify your application about payments, refunds, chargebacks, etc. This allows your system to automatically update order statuses, send confirmation emails to customers, etc.
+Payment gateways offer webhooks to notify your application about payments, refunds, chargebacks, etc. This allows your system to automatically update order statuses, send confirmation emails to customers, and more.

 Discord, Slack, Twilio, and Instagram webhooks for posting, messaging, and engaging with customers and team members